skukla/vm-from-scratch/README.md

 		6. Left Padding: `65px`
 		7. Right Padding: `0`
 		8. Bottom Padding: `0`

-	4. Save the text element
-	5. Related Promotions > Add Cart Price Rules > `Spend $100 or more - shipping is free!`
+3. Related Promotions > Add Cart Price Rules > `Spend $100 or more - shipping is free!`
-	7. Save the Dynamic Block
+4. Save the Dynamic Block

 **Note:** The reason for the -45px top margin above has to do with how Magento displays Dynamic Block rotator widgets.
 In our example, we'll be displaying two separate dynamic block rotator widgets on the same shopping cart page.
 Each of these rotators is contained within its own `div` element which is still *visible* on the page (only its *content* is hidden and displayed based on segmentation).
 Therefore, each Dynamic Block Rotator widget's containing `div` is still affected by padding and margin.